Our Team

 Rob Menken

 Rob Menken taught social studies and English.
-He founded two schools, the second of which, The New York City Lab School for Collaborative Studies, he served as principal for twenty years.
+He founded two schools, the second of which, The New York City Lab School for Collaborative Studies

 Rob Menken taught social studies and English.
 He founded two schools, the second of which, The New York City Lab School for Collaborative Studies, he served as principal for twenty years.
 His many years of experience provided him ample opportunity to develop skills in the areas of developing leadership capacity, collaborative teaming, and instructional focus.
 Menken feels most strongly about helping principals come to the realization that quality instruction is the goal; test scores will follow that achievement.